 Since September of 2015 I’ve lost over 56 pounds and in August of this year was thrilled to hit my target weight of 145, even going a little below.
 I didn’t time it that way, it’s just the way I lost weight.
 Everything I did was a balancing act, do a little of this, a little of that and practice leads to good health.
 If I can do it anyone can.

 The time it takes to lose weight is not divided into weeks or months.
 I wanted to lose it as fast as possible but my body had its own ideas.
-I had plateaus at 180 pounds and later at 165 where I thought I’d NEVER lose any more weight, gained back weight, (without over eating) and more.
+I plateaued at 180 pounds and again at 165 (where I thought I’d NEVER lose any more weight,) gained back weight, (without overeating) and more.
 I just stuck to my plan of logging my food and bike riding.
 If I messed up one day I’d start again the next.

 It was a balancing act that I found my body and I could do!
 Along the way, I learned oodles about myself and my body that I use today to keep my hard-earned figure.

 A Little Of This